Vinay-Stack51/Ai-resume-screening/README.md

 ## Overview

 RecruitIQ is an AI-powered resume screening and candidate ranking platform designed to automate the initial stages of recruitment.
-The system uses a multi-agent architecture to analyze resumes, extract candidate information, evaluate skills, compare resumes against job descriptions, and generate AI-driven hiring recommendations.
+The system uses a multi-agent architecture to analyze resumes, extract candidate information, evaluate skills, compare resumes against job descriptions and generate AI-driven hiring recommendations.

 The platform helps recruiters reduce manual screening effort while improving consistency and decision-making.